 The project became a NavalX strategic project, allowing the project to grow and the team to utilize other technologies and resources within the NavalX network.
 For example, the Central Florida Tech Bridge is helping with the systems approach for the network because they hold a focus on large virtual education systems.

-TEAMS has gained a lot of support throughout the DOD with the help of Tallarico and Harvard University collaborator, Wood, who advertised the project to government stakeholders from Veteran Affairs (VA), Office of the Director of National Intelligence (ODNI) and the General Services Administration (GSA), among others.
+TEAMS has gained a lot of support throughout the DOD with the help of Tallarico and Harvard University collaborator, Wood, who advertised the project to government stakeholders via interagency working groups.
+The work leverages efforts from Veterans Affairs (VA), Office of the Director of National Intelligence (ODNI) and the General Services Administration (GSA), among others.

-“We’re the best way to get thousands of eyes on something to test the user interface,” says Tony Boese, NAII Interagency Programs Manager.
+“We’re the best way to get thousands of diverse, informed, and engaged eyes on something to vet and inform the ultimate user experience,” says Boese.

 With many government agencies waiting excitedly on the sidelines, Gera, Bartolf, and others are hard at work developing the system requirements and expecting initial funding to arrive this month.